CKs-Technology-News/PrivacyTools/README.md

 - [Apple](https://www.macworld.com/article/613085/apples-app-store-policies-prove-that-money-is-the-top-priority.html) Maps or Apple CarPlay

 Privacy oriented alternatives:
-- [DuckDuckGo Maps for Browser](https://duckduckgo.com/?q=statue+of+liberty&ia=web&iaxm=maps) – Useful for finding directions, and commercial listings as it is powered by Apple Maps for the business listings. - **controversial**
 - [Open Street Map (OSM)](https://www.openstreetmap.org/) – OpenStreetMap is built by a community of mappers that contribute and maintain data about roads, trails, cafés, railway stations, and much more, all over the world.
     - [OSMAnd](https://osmand.net/) – Android/iOS Navigation app using OSM.
 It is a feature-rich app with all you expect.
     - [Benmaps](https://benmaps.fr/) – Alternative based on OpenStreetMap.